CaioCamatta/sol-script/README.md

 - [X] Fix chained function calls
 - [ ] If-expressions at the end of function blocks should be used as function return.
 - [ ] Get recursive functions working
+- [ ] Returning null from functions doesnt work in structs